tafia/quick-protobuf/README.md

   - Not a drop-in replacement of [rust-protobuf], in particular, you have to handle `Option`s unwrapping yourself
   - probably many other corner cases I overlooked

+## Benchmarks

+The only implemented benchmarks are the [adaptation from rust-protobuf perftest](benches/rust-protobuf).